Harbour Exchange Square

 How Life Works Here

 Harbour Exchange Square is located in Tower Hamlets, near London, Greater London.
 Crime is a significant concern, with 349 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 113 violent offences were recorded (32% of total).
 Daily amenities are excellent, with 19 facilities within walking distance, including fast_food (12), restaurant (3), and cafe (1).
-Public transport options are limited.
-A car is recommended for commuting and longer journeys.
+The closest is South Quay Streetfood (fast food, 14m).
+Transport connections are strong, with rail and bus and tram links nearby.
+The nearest stop (East Ferry Road Crossharbour) is 67m away.
 The median property price is £11,310,000, though prices have fallen 99% over five years.
 Based on 15 transactions recorded since 2014.
 Rented accommodation predominates.
-There are 15 schools within 2 km, 14 rated Good or Outstanding by Ofsted.
-4 are rated Outstanding.
-Both primary and secondary options are available locally.
-The nearest school is just 441m away.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
+This is not a family-friendly location.
+Despite schools being within 2 km, the high crime, noise and transit-oriented environment make it unsuitable for raising children.
 This street falls within Flood Zone 3 — a high-risk area for flooding from sea sources.
 Specialist flood insurance and any necessary mitigation should be factored into a purchase decision.
-The profile suggests appeal to both young professionals and retirees.
-Some market indicators point to a cooling trend.
-Overall, this street scores 45 out of 100 for liveability, above the district average.
-Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.
+This street may particularly suit young professionals.
+This is a transit hub, not a residential neighbourhood.
+Functionality scores 57/100 (excellent access and transport), but liveability scores only 41/100.
+The extreme footfall, crime, and urban intensity make it unsuitable for settled living.
+It may work for short-term rentals, corporate lets, or professionals who prioritise location above all else — but for most people looking for a home, this is not the right street.

 Score Breakdown